 Many of us love to travel far and wide, exploring new places and thrilling at new experiences.
 There is value in that type of exploration and learning about different people & places.
 The flip side is when we spend our energy on this form of travel, we can be too drained or without the time to explore places closer to home.

-In the new world we find ourselves in, exploring close to home reaps many many rewards!
+Best of all, exploring close to home reaps many many rewards!

 Where do I start?